Exploration of Parameter Spaces Assisted by Machine Learning: Introduction

 \section{Introduction}

 Technological advancements bring computers with more powerful processing capabilities but at the same time bring more diverse, advanced and precise experimental probes.
 A considerable part of the scientific community is tasked with applying these powerful computers to adjust known and new theoretical models to the most up to date constraints found by experiments.
 This usually involves taking a set of free parameters from the model, calculate predictions for the observables that depend on them and comparing with the experiments of interest.
 Then we can judge the success of the model based on how well it can predict said observables within the experimental errors.
 One common starting point for new models is extending the model that works best, e.g., the standard model (SM) of particle physics for high energy physics (HEP) or the cold dark matter model with a cosmological constant ($\Lambda$CDM) for cosmology.
 For extensions that attempt to explain many deviations observed in experiments as well as provide missing pieces, one may end up with a considerably large parameter space.
+In the case of the SM, for a supersymmetric extension the full number of parameters reaches the order of hundreds~\cite{pdg2022}, and for experimental studies using the SM effective field theory (SMEFT) the number of parameters could be several tens or more~\cite{Brivio:2017btx}.
+Regarding the SMEFT, it has been show that machine learning techniques can aid in the estimation of likelihood ratios and setting limits in LHC analysis when large number of dimensions and many observables are considered~\cite{Brehmer:2018kdj,Brehmer:2018eca}.
 With an increase of parameters the number of points required for proper sampling increases exponentially---the well-known \textit{curse of dimensionality}.
 Multiplying this number by the time required to calculate an ever growing number of experimental constraints~\cite{pdg2022} can give an estimation of the required effective time.

 Besides parallelizing computations, to simplify and accelerate the task of exploring large parameter spaces (both in size and range of parameters), several techniques efficiently use any information gathered about the problem to infer parameter distributions.
 Two successful and well known examples are Markov chain Monte Carlo (MCMC)~\cite{Mackay:2003inf} and MultiNest~\cite{Feroz:2007kg, Feroz:2008xx} (see Ref.~\cite{Lewis:2002ah,Lafaye:2004cn,Bechtle:2004pc,RuizdeAustri:2006iwb,Allanach:2007qj,Strege:2014ija,Han:2016gvr,GAMBIT:2017yxo,Bagnaschi:2017tru,Brinckmann:2018cvx} for examples of studies that use these tools).
 These tools are cleverly designed to use the results from likelihood calculations to infer distributions of model parameters and provide sampling consistent with this distribution.
 Expectedly, in the course of working with these tools, one may find particularly complicated subspaces or regions with problematic features that may result in excessive evaluations of the likelihood function or poorly sampled regions~\cite{Ren:2017ymm,Goodsell:2022beo}.
 It is worth noting that issues may be found for any sampling method and depend on the implementation of the algorithm.